ecornell/gauth-cli/README.md

 **How to get the Google Account Auth secret**

 The totp secret embedded in the QR code.
-Use a separate QR reader to scan the QR code to view and link.
-It will look like "otpauth://totp/mail@gmail.com?secret=**1234567890123456**"
+Use a separate QR reader to scan the QR code to view the link.
+It will look like "otpauth://totp/mail@gmail.com?secret=1234567890123456"

 ## Credits / Licenses
  * James Cuff and Michele Clamp 2011/2012